 Is there a support group in my area?

 OFTP maintains a list of local support groups that we are aware of.
 If you do not see a group in your area on the OFTP list, then perhaps you could place a notice in your library or community centre indicating that you are looking for a homeschooling support group.
 If one does not exist in your community then perhaps you may want to consider starting one.
 Post a notice in your local library indicating that you are wanting to start a support group and invite other homeschoolers in your area to join you.
-If you know of a group, or are forming a new group, please encourage them to register a user account on our website to post a listing in our Resource Directory.
+If you know of a group, or are forming a new group, please encourage them to email us the details so we can post a listing in our Resource Directory.

 What about highschool?